 It may seem obvious, but a prime example of poor contract management is not delivering on expectations or failing to monitor the other party for timely compliance with the terms and conditions of the contract.

-The first step to avoiding these issues is by bringing all relevant stakeholders to the table when agreeing upon the contractual terms.
-The ability to set user-level roles in digital contract approval process described above is a great way to streamline this internally.
+Step one: To avoid these issues in contract management, start by bringing all relevant stakeholders to the table when agreeing upon the contractual terms.
+The ability to set user-level roles in the digital contract approval process described above is a great way to streamline this internally.

 Non-digital repositories, or even on regular hard drives or cloud storage facilities, aren’t purpose-built for managing contracts and do not include crucial monitoring and compliance functionalities.
 So continuing to keep your contracts spread out in such locations increases the difficulty of monitoring and ensuring compliance.